ROM Fuses

 LMS20b110x0000003F3f 00 00 00

 In this example, we assume that MCU ROM is implementing this replication layout in software.
 An integrator may choose to have this replication implemented at a lower level in the hardware's fuse macro layer.
-If that is the case, then the duplication and majority vote in this example can be ignored.
+If that is the case, then the duplication and OR reduction in this example can be ignored.

 Example: CPTRA_CORE_PQC_KEY_TYPE_0 (LMS)